amologoko/UniformPriceAuction/README.md

 # leagiON DAL smart contracts and tests

-We have open sourced under Apache License this Uniform Price Auction token issue framework for Ethereum because leagiON DAL token has migrated to Stellar Distributed Ledger.
+We have open sourced under Apache License this Uniform Price Auction token issue and crowdsale framework for Ethereum because leagiON DAL token has migrated to Stellar Distributed Ledger.

 ### Compilation, deployment. and testing using truffle + ethereumjs-testrpc